shoshiMoreh/THM-Writeups/Olympus.md

 ## Step 3 – SQL Injection

-Navigating to the subdomain, I landed on a **CMS**.
+Navigating to the discovered directory, I landed on a **CMS**.
 Looking around the page, I noticed a search field — which immediately raises the question: could this be vulnerable to **SQL Injection**?

 A quick search on ExploitDB confirms that this type of PHP-based CMS does have a known SQLi vulnerability:
 🔗 https://www.exploit-db.com/exploits/48734